henryqingmo/quartz/Obsidian Vault/Linear Algebra/Inner Product Spaces/Inner Product.md

 ![[Pasted image 20250729163052.png]]
 > [!note]
-> Inner product between two complex vector is exactly the conjugate transpose of matrix multiplication and therefore same as [[Adjoint]].
+> Inner product between two complex vector is exactly the conjugate transpose of matrix multiplication and therefore same as [[Adjoint and Transpose]].